OpenPecha-dev/new-repo-template/README.md

     _Explanatory text here_

-    _(Optional: Include a code sample or screenshot that helps your users complete this step)_
+    _(Optional: Include a code sample or screenshot that helps your users complete this step.)_

 2. _Write the step here._